daehyeok-kim/daehyeok-kim.github.io/_pages/about.md

 I am a senior researcher at Microsoft in the <a href="https://www.microsoft.com/en-us/research/group/azure-for-operators-afo-research/"> Office of CTO at Azure for Operators</a>.
-I recently completed my PhD in the Computer Science Department at Carnegie Mellon University, advised by
+I completed my PhD in the Computer Science Department at Carnegie Mellon University, advised by
 <a href="https://users.ece.cmu.edu/~vsekar/">Vyas Sekar</a>
 and
 <a href="https://www.cs.cmu.edu/~srini/">Srinivasan Seshan</a>.